syncfusion-content/flutter-docs/Flutter/datagrid/footer-view.md

 # Footer view in Flutter DataGrid

-The `SfDataGrid` provides support to load additional row to the datagrid rows collection.
-It is called footer view.
-The footer view can be displayed below to the last data row and it has a single cell that is filled to the parent width of `SfDataGrid`.
-You can allow the footer view by setting any type of widget to the `SfDataGrid.footer` property.
-The default value of the footer is `null`.
+Creates an additional row that can be displayed below to the last row.
+Widgets can be displayed to the additional row by setting the `SfDataGrid.footer` property.

 {% tabs %}
 {% highlight Dart %}